- Having your Windows 10 Firewall block your PCs File Sharing capabilities can get very annoying.

 We have a few solutions to suggest below, so make sure to check them out.

-How to unblock File Sharing on Windows 10
+How can I unblock File Sharing on Windows 10?

 1. Enable File and Printer Sharing